fvanroie/DscDashboard/README.md

 > SQL Server support will not be added to previous versions of WMF 5.1 (or earlier) and
 > will only be available on Windows Server versions **greater than or equal to 17090**.

-This means you need to have at least Windows 2016 SAC 1803 or Windows 2019 Insider Preview.
+This means you need to have at least Windows 2016 SAC 1803 or Windows 2019.

 ### Universal Dashboard Module